Pompeii restorers dig and scrub against clock as EU funding deadline looms

 As in the cases of the Colosseum in Rome and the Rialto Bridge in Venice, the private sector has stepped in.

-Aerospace and defence group Finmeccanica donated technology, and healthcare instrument maker Philips lent a CAT scanner to analyse the plaster casts, which were taken from the cavities left behind when victims' bodies decayed under the ash.
+Aerospace and defense group Finmeccanica donated technology, and healthcare instrument maker Philips lent a CAT scanner to analyze the plaster casts, which were taken from the cavities left behind when victims' bodies decayed under the ash.

-Vanacore says the work underway should have started long ago, but the current flurry is a vital step towards protecting one of Italy's greatest assets.
+Vanacore says the work underway should have started long ago, but the current flurry is a vital step toward protecting one of Italy's greatest assets.

 (Reporting by Isla Binnie, editing by Philip Pullella/Jeremy Gaunt)